Science: Middle Ages

-During late antiquity and the early Middle Ages, natural phenomena were mainly examined via the Aristotelian approach.
+During late antiquity and the Early Middle Ages, natural phenomena were mainly examined via the Aristotelian approach.
 The approach includes Aristotle's four causes: material, formal, moving, and final cause.
-Many Greek classical texts were preserved by the Byzantine empire and Arabic translations were done by groups such as the Nestorians and the Monophysites.
-Under the Caliphate, these Arabic translations were later improved and developed by Arabic scientists.
-By the 6th and 7th centuries, the neighboring Sassanid Empire established the medical Academy of Gondeshapur, which is considered by Greek, Syriac, and Persian physicians as the most important medical center of the ancient world.
+Many Greek classical texts were preserved by the Byzantine Empire and Arabic translations were made by Christians, mainly Nestorians and Miaphysites.
+Under the Abbasids, these Arabic translations were later improved and developed by Arabic scientists.
+By the 6th and 7th centuries, the neighbouring Sasanian Empire established the medical Academy of Gondishapur, which was considered by Greek, Syriac, and Persian physicians as the most important medical hub of the ancient world.

-The House of Wisdom was established in Abbasid-era Baghdad, Iraq, where the Islamic study of Aristotelianism flourished until the Mongol invasions in the 13th century.
-Ibn al-Haytham, better known as Alhazen, began experimenting as a means to gain knowledge and disproved Ptolemy's theory of vision Avicenna's compilation of the Canon of Medicine, a medical encyclopedia, is considered to be one of the most important publications in medicine and was used until the 18th century.
+Islamic study of Aristotelianism flourished in the House of Wisdom established in the Abbasid capital of Baghdad, Iraq and the flourished until the Mongol invasions in the 13th century.
+Ibn al-Haytham, better known as Alhazen, used controlled experiments in his optical study.
+Avicenna's compilation of The Canon of Medicine, a medical encyclopaedia, is considered to be one of the most important publications in medicine and was used until the 18th century.

-By the eleventh century, most of Europe had become Christian, and in 1088, the University of Bologna emerged as the first university in Europe.
+By the 11th century most of Europe had become Christian, and in 1088, the University of Bologna emerged as the first university in Europe.
 As such, demand for Latin translation of ancient and scientific texts grew, a major contributor to the Renaissance of the 12th century.
 Renaissance scholasticism in western Europe flourished, with experiments done by observing, describing, and classifying subjects in nature.
-In the 13rd century, medical teachers and students at Bologna began opening human bodies, leading to the first anatomy textbook based on human dissection by Mondino de Luzzi.
+In the 13th century, medical teachers and students at Bologna began opening human bodies, leading to the first anatomy textbook based on human dissection by Mondino de Luzzi.